8 Tips to prepare the PSLE

 Tip 1 – Remember the important science knowledge

-Many parents focus their child on the 3Ps: Practice, Practice and more Practice.
+Many parents focus on the 3Ps: Practice, Practice and more Practice.
 Their solution is to complete as much past-year papers as possible.

-Yet students have difficulty writing out the answers in the OEQ properly.
+Yet some students have difficulty writing out the answers in the OEQ.

-This is mostly due to lack of science knowledge/concepts.
+Why is that?
+This is mostly due to poor understanding of science knowledge/concepts.

 - Condensation is where warmer water vapour…. loses heat and condenses to form ….